How many people live in subsidized housing in Hawaii?

 Hawaii, 2023

-Forty-four percent of households living in subsidized housing in Hawaii are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
-People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 35% of all households in subsidized housing.
+Forty-four percent of households living in subsidized housing are headed by people aged 62 and older, the youngest age when people can qualify for Social Security.
+People aged 25 to 50 were considered “prime-age workers,” and households led by this group make up 35% of all households in subsidized housing.